A fashion show that was pretty much a work of art | ExBulletin

 A pull-on parka that looked like an abstract landscape consisted of 46 types of fabrics; another held 150.
 What looked like black brushstrokes on a papal red jacket were actually thread, each intricately embroidered to make it look like they had been erased in a second.

-I’m not trying to create a lifestyle, Mr Piccioli had said in his studio in Paris the week before the show, looking at one of the puffy taffeta dresses in pure, saturated shades that closed the collection and referring to ultimately part of the fashion mantra.
+I’m not trying to create a lifestyle, Piccioli had said in his studio in Paris the week before the show, looking at one of the pure, saturated-toned taffeta evening gowns that closed the collection and referring to a term that has become essential. of the fashion mantra.
 It’s wanting the same car, going to the same hotel on vacation.
 I want to create a community, that is to say values and links.

 And, perhaps, the future.
 Less death in Venice and more rebirth.